ietf-wg-cellar/matroska-specification/index_matroska.md

 # Introduction

-Matroska aims to become THE standard of multimedia container formats.
+Matroska is a multimedia container format.
 It was derived from a project called [@?MCF], but differentiates from it significantly because it is based on EBML (Extensible Binary Meta Language) [@!RFC8794], a binary derivative of XML.
 EBML enables significant advantages in terms of future format extensibility, without breaking file support in old parsers.